runtimeverification/kontrol/src/kontrol/kdist/trace.md

 - `<traceStorage>` signals if the storage should be recorded in the `TraceItem`.
 - `<traceWordStack>` signals if the storage should be recorded in the `TraceItem`.
 - `<traceMemory>` signals if the storage should be recorded in the `TraceItem`.
-- `<recordTrace>` is an auxiliary cell that is used to determine if the current step has been recorded or not.
+- `<recordedTrace>` is an auxiliary cell that is used to determine if the current step has been recorded or not.
 - `<traceData>` is a collection of `TraceItems`.

 ```k